 5 Testing the equipment used for distress and safety

-Testing on the exclusive DSC distress and safety calling frequency 2 187.5 kHz should be avoided as far as possible by using other methods.
+Testing on the exclusive DSC distress and safety calling frequency 2 187.5 kHz should be limited as far as possible.

 Test calls should be transmitted by the ship station and acknowledged by the called station.
 Normally there would be no further communication between the two stations involved.